vanAmsterdam/elimbias/README.md

-# Eliminating Biasing Signals in Images of Lung Cancer for Prognosis Predictions with Deep Learning
+# Eliminating Biasing Signals in Lung Cancer Images for Prognosis Predictions with Deep Learning

-This repository contains the necessary files to reproduce the results of paper "Eliminating Biasing Signals in Images of Lung Cancer for Prognosis Predictions with Deep Learning" by W.A.C. van Amsterdam, J.J.C.
+This repository contains the necessary files to reproduce the results of paper "Eliminating Biasing Signals Lung Cancer Images for Prognosis Predictions with Deep Learning" by W.A.C. van Amsterdam, J.J.C.
 Verhoeff, P.A. de Jong, T. Leiner and M.J.C.
 Eijkemans; in Nature Digital Medicine, 2019